NIIF/simplesamlphp-module-attributescope/README.md

 Attributescope filter module
 ============================

-## Filter to remove
-* all attributes if there is no `shibmd:Scope` value for the IdP
-* attribute values which are not properly scoped
-* `schacHomeorganization` attribute if doesn't match against a value from `shibmd:Scope`
+This module ensures that scoped attributes (such as eduPersonPrincipalName) have the right scopes defined in the entity metadata.

+It removes values
+* that should be scoped (see `attributesWithScope` below) but are not;
+* whose scope does not match [https://wiki.shibboleth.net/confluence/display/SC/ShibMetaExt+V1.0](shibmd:Scope) element in the metadata.

+Additionally, it is also capable to handle 'scope attributes' such as _schacHomeOrganization_ that should be equivalent to `shibmd:Scope` element in the metadata.

-## Note
+## Notes and limitations
-* Regexp value for `shibmd:Scope` is not supported.
+* Regular expressions in `shibmd:Scope` are not supported.
-* Configured attribute names MUST match with names in attributemaps.
-It is case-sensitive.
+* It is recommended to run this filter after _oid2name_.
+Please note that attribute names in the module configuration are case sensitive and must match the names in attributemaps.

-## Install module
+## Installing the module
 You can install the module with composer:

     composer require niif/simplesamlphp-module-attributescope

-### Authproc Filters
+## Example configuration

 _config/config.php_